AlexsLemonade/OpenScPCA-analysis/docs/software-platforms/general-tools/using-the-terminal.md

 If it is not already installed, you can [install Terminal from the Microsoft Store](https://apps.microsoft.com/detail/9n0dx20hk701?rtc=1&hl=en-us&gl=US).

-- You can launch the Ubuntu terminal by clicking "Ubuntu" when searching for this application in the Windows search menu.
+- You can launch the Ubuntu terminal by clicking "Ubuntu" when searching for the Terminal application in the Windows search menu.
     <figure markdown="span">
         ![Open the Ubuntu Terminal in Windows](../../img/wsl-terminal-start.png){width="450"}
     </figure>